QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 <div class="row row-cols-md-2"><div>

 A string is an array of characters, such as `'a'`.
-A character is mapped to a number using a table, as we can only store integers.

 A string could have a fixed length, or a variable length.
 For the latter, we may use a null character such as `\0` to mark the end.

+A character is encoded to a number following a charset, as we can only store integers.
+Some charset are ASCII, UTF...

 **ASCII table (7 bits)**